Idein/onnion/runtime/README.md

 - Asinh
 - Atan
 - Atanh
-- BatchNorm
+- BatchNormalization
-  - must be from opsetversion >= ?
+  - must be from opsetversion >= 9
 - BitShift
 - Cast
   - must be from opsetversion >= 6